godfreykaris/reddit-posts-scraper/README.md

 Access the application through your web browser at http://localhost:5000.

 ## 8. Quitting
-To exit the program you can use Ctr + C.
+To exit the program you can use Ctrl + C.

 ## 9. Project Structure
 ```